kbtrotman/hiveFS/README.md

    it will not show up as a filesystem, and if you attempt to list the directory, you'll be told that function isn't supported.
 See, the cache is just a collection of most-often used directories, inodes, and blocks.
 It has no tree structure or ability to be read locally.
 This makes high-speed reads very fast.
+Unlike traditional clusters and most SDS platforms, HiveFS is not architected so that storage nodes are also the only end clients.
+In fact, storage nodes in the hive are not designed to be clients at all.
+Instead, end clients participate in fast reads/writes due to their not having any storage based in the shared filesystem.
+They only have local cache tuned for fast reads.
+Writes are done over network topology to the hive storage nodes.

 3. Hi_Command is a user-space program that runs on the same linux client as HiveFS.
 Hi_Command sets up FIFO queues with the kernel module and accepts data from the kernel to be sent over ethernet to the central hive.
 In other words, its a user space program that implements the protocol necessary to communicate.
 Using insecure network comms from the linux kernel isn't a good idea.
 By moving this to user space, it can use TLS encryption and higher-level token authentication, to pair with Hive_Guard on the remote hive.
-Which node it attaches to doesn't matter, because Hive_guard will direct all traffic and provide the data in the lowest latency method it can.
+Which node it attaches to doesn't matter, because Hive_guard will direct traffic and provide the data in the lowest latency method it can.

 4. HoneyComb is an optional node server install ISO that can be added which has the hive software to access the datastore, the hiveFS kernel module, and hi_command installed.
 It also has Hive_guard